-LU1.13 (324.04-333.15mbsf, 8 samples): In this interval the samples 324.04-326.8 mbsf are characterized by high diversity.
-The Spiniferites group representatives are S. belerius, S. bentorii, S. bulloideus, S. mirabilis, S. ramosus, S. lazus, and a few cysts of S. cruciformis, which could be characterized as tolerant to marine conditions.
-From the Impagidinium group, I. aculeatum, I. paradoxum, I. patulum, I. sphaericum and I. plicatum.
-Other species such as, O. centrocarpum, L. machaerophorum s.l., N. labyrinthus, P. zoharyi, P. dalei, T. pellitum, T. vancampoae, B. tepikiense are encountered, while the brown cysts Brigantedinium spp.
-(B. caracoense and B. simplex), L. oliva, Q. concreta, S. quanta complement the assemblage.
+LU1.13 (324.04–333.15mbsf, 8 samples): In this interval the samples 324.04–326.8 mbsf are characterised by high diversity.
+The Spiniferites group representatives are S. belerius, S. bentorii, S. bulloideus, S. mirabilis, S. ramosus, S. lazus, whereas a few cysts of S. cruciformis were also encountered.
+From the Impagidinium group, I. aculeatum, I. paradoxum, I. patulum, I. sphaericum and I. plicatum were observed.
+Other species such as O. centrocarpum sensu Wall et Dale 1966, L. machaerophorum s.l., N. labyrinthus, P. zoharyi, cysts of P. dalei, T. pellitum, T. vancampoae and B. tepikiense are encountered, whereas the brown cysts Brigantedinium spp.
+(B. cariacoense and B. simplex), L. oliva, Q. concreta and S. quanta complement the assemblages.
 The most dominant species in both samples were L. machaerophorum s.l., S. ramosus and Brigantedinium sp.
 The sample at 328.51 mbsf was barren.
-Below the depth of 329.74 mbsf dominance of S. cruciformis accompanied by a few representatives of P. psilata and C. rugosum has been recorded.
+Below the depth of 329.74 mbsf, S. cruciformis dominated and was accompanied by a few representatives of P. psilata and C. rugosum.

 Statistical results

-The PCA analysis (Figure 4) yields two main different groups of dinocyst assemblages.
-The first principal component explains 62.2% of the total variance and shows positive loadings for all species except S. cruciformis.
-The positive loadings can be related to marine assemblages and the rest of the low salinity indicators, such as P. psilata, I. caspienence, C. rugosum and L. machaerophorum s.p..
+The PCA analysis (Figure 4) yielded two main different groups of dinocyst assemblages.
+The first principal component explains 62.2% of the total variance and shows positive loadings for all species except for S. cruciformis.
+The positive loadings can be related to marine assemblages and the remaining low-salinity indicators, such as P. psilata, I. caspienense, C. rugosum and L. machaerophorum s.p.
 Negative loadings are related to the most dominant taxon, S. cruciformis.

 The second principal component axis explains 21.7% of the total variance and shows positive loadings for S. cruciformis, P. psilata, C. rugosum, I. caspienense and Achomosphaera sp. (which is very close to zero) and negative loadings for all marine assemblages and species (except Achomosphaera sp.).
 The positive loadings appear to be related to brackish assemblages, which are accompanied by increases in percentages of S. cruciformis.

 In the nMDS analysis (Figure 5a), S. cruciformis, P. psilata, C. rugosum, I. caspienense and L. machaerophorum s.p. have negative scores and are shown in the top part of the diagram, indicating that they have similar environmental preferences.
 All other species have positive scores and are grouped in the bottom of the diagram and most of them on the right, while only two species are on the bottom left side (S. nephroides and I. plicatum).
-P. zoharyi and T. vancampoae seem to be on the same conceivable line.

-Paleoenvironmental Interpretation - Discussion
+Palaeoenvironmental Interpretation - Discussion

 The dinoflagellate cyst record of M0078A shows distinct alternations between marine and brackish assemblages in good agreement with the lithostratigraphic unit scheme from McNeill et al. (2019b).
-Those alternations can be associated with Quaternary isostatic sea-level fluctuations and are clearly observed in Figure 2 (PC1 axis).
-The PCA analysis arranges the samples into two main groups with distinct dinocyst assemblage composition and confirms the occurrence of distinct paleoenvironmental conditions during the study interval (Figure 4).
-Interestingly, in some cases, samples that are assigned to marine (or isolated/semi-isolated) interval based on the LUs, appear displaced from marine to brackish (or from brackish to marine) assemblages.
+Those alternations can be associated with Quaternary isostatic sea-level fluctuations and are clearly observed in Figure 2 (PC1 curve).
+The PCA analysis sorts the samples into two main groups with distinct dinocyst assemblage compositions and confirms the occurrence of distinct palaeoenvironmental conditions during the study intervals (Figure 4).
+Interestingly, in some cases, samples that are assigned to marine (or isolated/semi-isolated) intervals based on the LUs, appear displaced from marine to brackish (or from brackish to marine) assemblages.
 Those samples mostly correspond to transitional intervals.
-The nMDS analysis (Figure 5b) shows a clear separation between the marine and the low salinity assemblages.
+The nMDS analysis (Figure 5b) shows a clear separation between the marine and the low-salinity assemblages.
 All brackish species are on the top part of the diagram, while marine species accumulate at the bottom (Figure 5a).
-The alignment of P. zoharyi and T. vancampoae is most likely related to their similar temperature preferences as both species are reported as thermophilic (e.g., Mudie at al., 2017).
+The alignment of P. zoharyi and T. vancampoae is most likely related to their similar temperature preferences as both species are reported as thermophilic (e.g., Mudie et al., 2017).

 5.1.
 Marine Dinocyst Assemblages